Mohmedp-7/PortfolioProject/COVID-19README.md

 This project analyzes global COVID-19 case, death, and vaccination trends using a historical dataset covering 2019–2021.
-The dataset is intentionally preserved in its original form to highlight early-pandemic dynamics and demonstrate data cleaning, SQL querying, and dashboard creation skills.
+The dataset only contains data from 2019-2021 because I wanted to highlight early-pandemic dynamics and demonstrate data cleaning, SQL querying, and dashboard creation skills.
 It is not intended to reflect current case counts or vaccination rates, but rather to showcase analytical methods and visualization techniques on a complete, fixed-range dataset.

 Skills & Tools: